Skip to main content

 Endpoint parameter structure

-3. Description of the parameter.
+3. Beneath Description is a description of the parameter.

-Endpoit paramenter values
+Endpoit parameter values

 Endpoint response structure

-1. HTTP Code of the response
+1. Beneath Code lists the HTTP response code.

-2. Message result of the http code.
+2. Beneath Description lists the message result of the HTTP code.

 4. Example of the result as application/json